Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Segments may be formatted as MPEG-4 [[!ISOBMFF]] .mp4, .m4v, m4a, CMAF [[!MPEGCMAF]] .cmf[v.a.m.t], or [[!MPEG2TS]] .ts
    (HLS only).
 Manifests may be formatted as [[!MPEGDASH]] .mpd or HLS [[!RFC8216]] .m3u8.

-  NOTE: using MPEG-2 TS will break consistency with interface 1 which uses a CMAF container format structure
+  NOTE: Using MPEG-2 TS will break consistency with Interface-1, which uses a CMAF container format structure.

     Table 6:
    <table class="def">